 In an earlier post I talked about the repeating name of Francesco in our family.
-To day I want to write about Francesco son of Vitobino Luigi and Rosa Spano who most deservedly warrants a closer look.
+Today I want to write about Francesco Civitano son of Vitobino Luigi and Isabella Elisabetta D’Amico who most deservedly warrants a closer look.
 He was an extremely interesting character and the ‘father’ of many of our immigrating ancestors.
-One of our major splits in the tree are from this Francesco’s 2 sons Vitobino Luigi b.
+One of the major splits in the tree are from this Francesco’s 2 sons Vitobino Luigi b.
 1860 and brother Vincenzo b.
 1868.
 Before returning to this Francesco; of note, these 2 brothers married 2 sisters: Vitobino Luigi married Angelina Marvulli and Vincenzo married Nicoletta Marvulli.

 Francesco was born the 23 Sept 1834.
 He was baptized in the Parish Church of Grumo on 25 Sept 1834.
 His official birth was reported to the Mayor of the time; Michele Garzilli by his father Vito Luigi.
 Witnesses at his birth were Rocco Umbrino and Vito Vincenzo Sardone. * look closely at the last page of the document it has Vito Luigi’s signature –